Chornobyl, 40 Years Later: A Photographer’s Perspective

 Despite everything, nature continues to reclaim the land.
 Forests grow, wildlife returns, and life quietly re-establishes itself across the exclusion zone.

-But while nature moves forward, it may be a long time before people can do the same.
+But while nature moves forward in the zone, it may be a long time before people can do the same.

 Next